 \subsection{Choice of the Riemann solver and limiter}

 One of the biggest challenges of the problem we are solving is the presence of large velocity differences.
-Because our initial state includes rigid body rotation, the velocity around the poles is close to zero.
+Because our initial state includes rigid-body rotation, the velocity around the poles is close to zero.
 On the other hand, the accreted matter that falls onto the surface as a source term can reach Mach numbers $\Mach \sim 10$ and higher, up to $50$ (see Section~\ref{sec:phys}).
 Being able to solve the Riemann problem in both cases required us to choose an all-speed Riemann solver.
-We chose HLLC+ from \citet{doi:10.1137/18M119032X}, that is based on the original approximate Riemann solver of Harten--Lax--van Leer with contact restoration and includes multiple wave fixes for both low and high Mach numbers.
+We chose HLLC+ from \citet{doi:10.1137/18M119032X}, that is based on the original approximate HLLC (Harten--Lax--van Leer Riemann solver with contact restoration) and includes multiple wave fixes for both low and high Mach numbers.
 We also tested the regular HLLC Riemann solver, as well as the HLLE for isothermal system of equations.